 Home care is non-medical: help with bathing, meals, housekeeping, and companionship.
 No doctor's order needed.
 Usually paid privately or through TennCare's CHOICES program.
+Medicare does not cover it when it is the only care needed.,

 The two are licensed under different agencies, follow different rules, and get billed in completely different ways.
-Many Tennessee families end up using both, home health for the first few weeks after a hospital discharge, then home care once the skilled need has resolved but ADL help is still needed.
+Many Tennessee families use both, home health for the first few weeks after a hospital discharge, then home care once the skilled need has resolved but ADL help is still needed.
+This guide walks through what each covers, what it costs in Tennessee, who pays, and how to find a properly licensed agency.

 In This Guide